Embark on a transformative journey toward metabolic excellence with our comprehensive guide on Data-Driven Fasting.

 8.2 Would Data-Driven Fasting Be Appropriate If I’m Active?

 Intermittent fasting can be a valuable tool for active people to manage their body composition.
 Data-Driven Fasting is not just for overweight people or those with Type-2 Diabetes.
-We have seen the process be incredibly effective for people at both extremes of the spectrum of age or metabolic health.
+We have seen the process be incredibly effective for people at both extremes of age and metabolic health.

 It’s valuable to refuel if your blood glucose is low to avoid getting too hungry, where you become susceptible to bingeing later.
-However, given that your blood glucose is closely tied to body fat levels, using your blood glucose as a fuel gauge also enables you to curb your appetite.
+However, given that your blood glucose is closely tied to body fat levels, using your glucose meter as a fuel gauge also enables you to curb your appetite before it gets out of hand.

-In contrast, other fasting methods often leave users with a raging appetite and feeling entitled to eat unlimited amounts of energy that leave them gaining fat despite all their hard work.
+In contrast, more extended fasting methods often leave users with a raging appetite and feeling entitled to eat unlimited amounts of energy, leaving them gaining fat despite all their hard work.

 If you see your blood glucose elevated after a workout, you can flag it in the DDF app, giving you a slightly higher trigger so you can still eat.
 Another strategy is to time your Main Meal before or after your workout.